History of scuba diving: Dive computers

 The 1984 Orca EDGE was produced.
 The EDGE displayed the ceiling or the so-called "safe-ascent-depth".
 A drawback was that divers faced by a ceiling did not know how long they would have to decompress, but the display featuring the saturation level of 12 tissue bars permitted experienced users to make a reasonable estimate of their decompression obligation.
 Orca Industries continued to refine their technology with the release of the Skinny-dipper in 1987 to do calculations for repetitive diving.
 They later released the Delphi computer in 1989 that included calculations for diving at altitude as well as profile recording.

 Even by the late 1980s, dive computers were not widely accepted.
-There was a general mistrust of relying on electronics that your life might depend upon underwater, and objections ranging from dive resorts felt that the increased bottom time would upset their schedules, to that some divers felt that the increased bottom time would esult in many more cases of decompression sickness.
+There was a general mistrust of relying on electronics that your life might depend upon underwater.
+Objections ranged from dive resorts fearing the increased bottom time would upset their schedules, to divers feeling that the increased bottom time would result in many more cases of decompression sickness.
 A workshop held under the auspices of the American Academy of Underwater Sciences brought together a diverse group that included most of the dive computer designers and manufacturers, some of the best known hyperbaric medicine theorists and practitioners, representatives from the recreational diving agencies, the cave diving community and the scientific diving community."
 This workshop produced a set of consensus recommendations for the design and safe use of dive computers that was generally accepted by the scuba diving community, and consequently the opposition to dive computers dissipated, numerous new models were introduced, the technology dramatically improved and dive computers became the standard scuba diving decompression monitoring equipment.

 In 2001, the US Navy approved the use of Cochran NAVY decompression computer with the VVAL 18 Thalmann algorithm for Special Warfare operations.